openlibraryenvironment/edge-resource-sharing-message-services/README.md

 ## Prerequisites

-You need a rabbitMQ running with a user rsms/rsms with permissions to create queues
+You need a rabbitMQ running with a user rsms/rsms with permissions to create queues.
+The mod-rs vagrant image can provide this for you.

 ## Build